 Simplify and scale your application by pushing some of the data access code into the distributed cache cluster.
-NCache provides a Read-thru and Write-thru mechanism that enables the cache to read and write data directly to your data source and database.
+NCache provides a Read-through and Write-through mechanism that enables the cache to read and write data directly to your data source and database.

-You can combine Read-thru with expirations and database synchronization to enable NCache to do auto-refresh and automatically reload a fresh copy of your data when needed.
+You can combine Read-through with expirations and database synchronization to enable NCache to do auto-refresh and automatically reload a fresh copy of your data when needed.

 NCache allows real-time data sharing with the help of event notifications.
 There are three types of events that applications can use to collaborate with each other.